mix-steam-app/example-project/README.md

 1. Clone this example Unity project.
 1. Open the project with Unity 6000.0.23f1.
 1. Import the Unity's Third Person Controller Starter Asset.
+1. Generate AssetBundles and Assemblies for the Third Person Controller Starter Playground.
+	1. Be sure to add Unity Input System to the assembly definition's references.
+1. Open the `items` folder at `LocalLow/Team Mix/Mix/items` via the folder button on the left sidebar in Mix.
+1. Subscribe to and copy one of the sample mods in the Steam Workshop to the `items` folder.
+Use this as a template for your mod.
+1. Copy the generated AssetBundles and Assemblies to your mod's folder.
+	1. The Playground assembly also needs `Cinemachine.dll`
+1. Configure `info.json` and `mod.json` to match your mod.
+1. You're done!
+Mix should detect your mod and you should be able add it to your modpacks.

-## How to export Unity's Third Person Controller Starter Asset to Mix as a mod
+## How to export Unity's Third Person Controller Starter Asset to Mix as a mod (OUTDATED)
 This guide assumes that you have a basic understanding of Unity and Github.
 1. Create the project and import prerequisites.
 	1. Create a new Unity 6000.0.23f1 3D URP project.